-Provincially, 45% of students were supported by the NSFAS and 0% of students received non-NSFAS funding support.
-There is a greater proportion of students receiving NSFAS funding provincially than nationally.
+Provincially, 41% of students were supported by the NSFAS and 12% of students received non-NSFAS funding support.
+We see that nationally and provincially a greater proportion of students are receiving NSFAS funding than financial support from other sources.
 The percentages for this college could not be calculated because the college did not keep data on student financial support.